Asabeneh/30-Days-Of-JavaScript/04_Day_Conditionals/04_day_conditionals.md

 ### Exercises: Level 2

-1. Write a code which  can give grades to students according to theirs scores:
+1. Write a code that assigns grades to students based on their scores:
    - 80-100, A
    - 70-89, B
    - 60-69, C